NorahAlShaikhMubarak/Would-you-rather/README.md

 # Project breakdown:

-App: Has a route to all project pages , default is Home Login (view): handle the login and maps over the list of users
+“*” App: Has a route to all project pages , default is Home.
+“*” Login (view): handle the login and maps over the list of users.
-Nav: Navbar of the application which includes the Home, Leader board, New poll, user picture and name, and logout button Home (view): Home page which maps over the answered and unanswered questions.
+“*” Nav: Navbar of the application which includes the Home, Leader board, New poll, user picture and name, and logout button “*” Home (view): Home page which maps over the answered and unanswered questions.
-UserCard: which represents the author name and avatar.
+“*” UserCard: which represents the author name and avatar.
-PollTeaser: which represents the question of the author PollQuestion (view): which represents the answers PollResult (view): which represents the result of the poll Poll404 (view): 404 Error page
+“*” PollTeaser: which represents the question of the author “*” PollQuestion (view): which represents the answers “*” PollResult (view): which represents the result of the poll “*” Poll404 (view): 404 Error page
-NewPoll (view): Enables the user to create a new poll Leaderboard (view): maps over the data from the leaderBoardData
+“*” NewPoll (view): Enables the user to create a new poll “*” Leaderboard (view): maps over the data from the leaderBoardData

 # Installation: